cwightrun/zorg/README.md

  * `node.tpl.php`
  * `html.tpl.php` - this has RDF integrations

-The template.php functions provide additional page.tpl naming structures for content types: `page__[content-type].tpl.php`
+The template.php functions provide additional page.tpl naming structures for content types: `page--[content-type].tpl.php`

-For instance, to provide a page template specifically for webforms, `page__webform.tpl.php` would do the trick.
+For instance, to provide a page template specifically for webforms, `page--webform.tpl.php` would do the trick.

 ### Version
 0.0.1